ua-snap/cmip6-utils/climatologies/README.md

 | `hurs`, `hursmin` | daily mean/min near-surface relative humidity |
 | `sfcwind` | daily mean near-surface wind speed |
 | `snw` | surface snow water equivalent |

-All 10 data variable names are lowercase by convention.
-The 5 dimension names (`Model`, `Scenario`, `Era`, `Period`, `Aggregation` in prose throughout this doc) are likewise lowercase (`model`, `scenario`, `era`, `period`, `aggregation`) in the actual output files -- this doc keeps the capitalized form for readability since it matches the original spec, but don't expect to see it that way if you open the Zarr/NetCDF yourself.

 - **Model**: the 13 CMIP6 models, plus `CMIP6-Ensemble` (a multi-model
   mean) and `WRF-ERA5` (the reference; only populated under